UKHomeOffice/engineering-guidance-and-standards/docs/standards/writing-a-principle.md

 ### A principle MUST show when it was last updated

 Show the date the principle was last updated.
-This will automatically be generated from the git commit time and shown at the top of the page.
-The metadata needs to be set as the following.
+The metadata needs to include the date in YYYY-MM-DD format (see below).

 ```
-date: git Last Modified
+date: 2023-12-31
 ```
 ---